ShreyasG85/COMSOL-SG/README.md

 • Hall effect and telegraphequations being shown with 2D modelling animation
 • 3D Microresistor model
-• Electrochemical and microinductor models incomplete and in progress
+• Electrochemical and microinductor models incomplete and in progress Tasks from: Muktiphysics Modelling using COMSOL 5, Roger W.Pryor